ChengKang520/HRV_for_SLEEP_and_Pressure_Detection/README.md

 # Pressure Evaluation by HRV <a name="pressure"></a>

+We collectd the 3-ECGs from a hospital (Shenzhen Kangning Hospital & Shenzhen Mental Health Center) and this project has been transformed to industrial application.

 Compared these two groups (healthy controls and depressive patiens), we can statistic the distribution of these HRV features by regions evaluation.

-- (This project has been transformed to industrial application.
 You can find the products in http://www.qhrv.cn/dtr_ans_cn.htm
-Therefore, we can provide the service of technical or educational aspects.)

 <p align="center">
   <img src="image/figure 1.bmp">